 Dilraba Dilmurat, an Urumqi-born Uighur actress who has a growing cult following in China, announced the termination of all her cooperation with Adidas; Eason Chan, Hong Kong’s foremost Cantopop singer, has also cut ties with the German brand out of fear of irking his mainland Chinese fans.

-Meanwhile, Gao Feng, a spokesperson for the Chinese Commerce Ministry, hit back at accusations carried in Western media on Thursday that was China politicizing business operations.
+Meanwhile, Gao Feng, a spokesperson for the Chinese Commerce Ministry, hit back at accusations carried in Western media on Thursday that China was politicizing business operations.
 Gao said Chinese consumers would turn their backs on Western brands that sought to politicize Xinjiang and that the boycott blowback was of their own making.

 At the same time, Gao reiterated that Beijing still encouraged Western business investment in Xinjiang.